Chris Bailey’s Forecast | Snow and Bitter Cold Ahead

 - The period of snow behind the front moves away during the morning.

-- Wraparound snow should then kick in during the afternoon and evening as the storm cranks to our north.
+- After a break with flakes, wraparound snow globe light snows should then kick in during the afternoon and evening as the storm cranks to our north.

 - Travel conditions will be ugly during this time.